-Bitcoin Cash has undergone multiple hard fork upgrades which expanded its smart contract, most important of which is enabling covenants with the opcode "checkdatasig" to enable the verification of oracle data, the change to 64bit integers and the re-enabling of opcodes like OP_MUL and OP_CAT.
+Bitcoin Cash has undergone multiple hard fork upgrades which expanded its smart contract capabilites, most important of which are the native introspection opcodes to create covenants, the opcode "checkdatasig" to enable the verification of oracle data, the change to 64bit integers and the re-enabling of opcodes like OP_MUL and OP_CAT.
 Together these enable complex smart contracts which are not possible on BTC.
-Basic opcode functionality previously disabled by Bitcoin Core was also reintroduced to BCH.
 Compared to more powerful smart contract blockchains like ETH, Bitcoin Cash has the advantage of using a UTXO model while ETH has an account based model with a global state.
-Put simply this means BCH scales much much better than the ETH architecture meaning it will not have the same fee problem with increased usage.
+Put simply this means BCH scales much much better than the ETH architecture so it will not have the same fee problem with increased usage.
 Currently things like ICOs and AMM-style DEXes are still not possible but they are planned to be enabled with the Cashtokens v2 upgrade in may 2023.

 To get a better idea of the difference in smartcontract capabilities read: "Smart contracts on Ethereum, Bitcoin and Bitcoin Cash".